open-atmos/PyMPDATA/README.md

 From researcher's perspective, PyMPDATA offers **hassle-free installation on multitude of platforms including Linux, OSX and Windows**, and eliminates compilation stage from the perspective of the user.
-From developers' and maintainers' perspective, PyMPDATA offers wide unit-test coverage, multi-platform continuous integration setup, seamless integration with Python debugging and profiling tools, and robust susceptibility to static code analysis within integrated development environments.
+From developers' and maintainers' perspective, PyMPDATA offers a suite of unit tests, multi-platform continuous integration setup, seamless integration with Python development aids including debuggers and profilers.

 PyMPDATA design features
   a **custom-built multi-dimensional Arakawa-C grid layer** allowing